henriquemoreiraa/henriquemoreiraa/README.md

 Full Stack Developer
 --------------------

 I've been studying web development for over a year.
-Currently, I'm learning React Native.
+Currently, I'm learning Go.
 I love making things and getting them done.
 I'm excited to share some very cool stuff with you soon!

 * 🌍  I'm based in São Paulo - Brazil
 * 🖥️  See my portfolio at [Personal Portfolio](https://hmportfoliov2.vercel.app)
 * ✉️  You can contact me at [riqimoreiraa@gmail.com](mailto:riqimoreiraa@gmail.com)
-* 🧠  I'm currently learning React Native
+* 🧠  I'm currently learning Go

 ### Skills